Electrical Safety Standards Regulations 2020

-From 1st of June 2020, (If passed) landlords will need to comply with the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020.
+From 1st of June 2020, landlords will need to comply with the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020.

 The new regulation means, landlords must ensure electrical installation is inspected and tested, at least every five years.
 A qualified person must do the inspection.